 A comprehensive review of general human resource theories and practices related to managing personnel more strategically.
 Major topic areas include staffing, human resource development compensation and benefits, employee and labor relations, health, safety, and security.
-Legal issues, principles of applied research and measurement, and student projects will be emphasized as they apply to private, public and not-for-profit organizations.

-499 Administrative Capstone Course
+499 Administration Capstone Course

 This is a course in which students integrate and synthesize the learning experience acquired in the administration program.
 Students will demonstrate mastery through the completion of a research paper, case study and comprehensive exam.
 Prerequisites: completion of core courses.